electriccitizen/mtlawhelp/EC-INSTALL.md

 **DEV, TEST**

-* There is no LIVE environment for the EC-Upstream site.
+* There is no LIVE environment for the mtlawhelp site.

 These aliases are always available via:

 ```
-@ec-upstream.dev
-@ec-upstream.test
+@mtlawhelp.dev
+@mtlawhelp.test
+@mtlawhelp.live
 ```
 Note that not all projects will have all environments enabled.